 Location

-Puerto Viejo is 217 kilometers (135 miles) from San Jose and is about a 4-5 hour drive.
+Puerto Viejo is 217 kilometers (135 miles) from San Jose and is about a 4-5 hour drive one way.

 How to Get to Puerto Viejo, Costa Rica